November 2, 2020 - Meagan Palmer

 Will my travel insurance cover the required quarantine lodging expense at my destination country?

 This is a new requirement from several countries and travel insurance providers are working to add coverage to accommodate this!
-Stay tuned.
+So far, the Trawick International Safe Travels Voyager plan is the only policy that includes quarantine lodging expense in addition to other types of coverage.
+If you’re traveling to Costa Rica, this plan meets the country’s requirements.

 How can I help my claim be processed quickly?